johansatge/vuplicity/README.md

 *On my machine the progress does not show when using the cli tool, I'm a victim of the [ETA stalled bug](https://www.google.com/#q=duplicity+eta+stalled) - I will have to figure out why, before being able to develop this.*

+### Update checker

+Regularly check for updates and display a notice (on the control panel or the tray icon ?).

+Allow the user to disable auto-check in the tray menu.

 ### Fix unsecure passphrases

 Passphrases are stored in clear text in the configuration files.

-It may be nice to encrypt the files with a global passphrase, and ask the user when starting the GUI.
+It may be nice to encrypt the files with a global passphrase, and ask it to the user when starting the GUI.

+### Backup informations

+Add new backup informations, such as:

+* Next planned backup date on the left panel
+* Backup size in the **Status** tab

 ### Interactive CLI